oanegros/MicroscopyNodes/docs/settings.md

-# Microscopy Nodes user settings
+# Microscopy Nodes User Settings

 The Microscopy Nodes panel has multiple different settings, which affect the import, resaving and reloading of data.